deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 </TabItem>
 </Tabs>

-Binding syntax returned from `rebind` method is exactly the same as for `bind`, which means if you want to rebind e.g. Data Source implementation you should use corresponding to `bind` syntax:
+Binding syntax returned from `rebind` method is exactly the same as for `bind`, which means if you want to rebind e.g. Data Source implementation you should use corresponding to `bind` method syntax:

 ```ts